FAQ

 ◇ What are otherkin?

-Otherkin are people who identify involuntarily and non-physcially as something other than human.
+Otherkin are people who identify partially or wholly as something other than human on an integral level.
 Those who identify as critters found here on earth (including documented extinct species) are referred to as therianthropes (therians for short), and those who identify as a mythical creatures or beings are referred to as otherkin.
-Similar to otherkin are fictionkin, who identify as fictional characters or races.
+Similar to otherkin are fictionkin, who identify as fictional characters (including human characters) or races.
 Many folks on social media use the term “otherkin” as an umbrella term to cover otherkin, therians, and occasionally fictionkin, although the lines between the communities may be less blurred elsewhere.

 This barely scratches the surface of what it means to be otherkin, therian, or fictionkin, and if you're questioning 'kin or want to learn more about these groups, I suggest you check out my Alterhuman Resources page.